A Full Sequence of Mobility Dills & Dynamic Surfer Stretches. It’ll Help You Move Fluidly.

 If you’re having some issues, and these drills have highlighted some limitations, then let this be a wake up call!
 Invest some time in getting yourself moving again, and moving well.
 It’s your body, and you get one good go with it, so get the most out of it.
+My Stretches For Surfers program walks through this entire process of assessing joint limitations, and then improving them.
 Most people treat their car, or their unnecessarily expensive purse better than their body.
 I honestly find that disgusting.

 What to do with your Issues and Limitations….

 Generally, again there’s that “generally” with regard to the human body… you need to regress.
 Meaning, you

 The goal is to get dynamic, and progress into these full body integrative movements, and yoga-esque stretches, but the key is to get there efficiently.
 Recall how I mentioned earlier in this article that you need to be able to breathe, chill, and relax into these stretching positions.
 If you’re too tight, and fighting to be in that position, then you need to scale back.
 Tissue release and isolated stretching if necessary.
 Then go back into the dynamic or full body position.
 See if there’s been some positive change.
 It’s simple.